 How can you visit Plymouth without dipping your toes in the sea?
 Wembury, is an Area of Outstanding Natural Beauty, is home to a quaint beach which is perfect for a family day out.
 The sand is fine, the water has won an award from the Marine Conservation Society for its cleanliness, and it has enough rock pools to keep the kids busy all day.
 The cliff paths which surround it lead you up and down the coast to other small beaches if you’re in the mood for exploring.

 Walking, cycling, camping, climbing, canoeing; the list of free activities you can do in Dartmoor National Park is almost endless.
 But while you can pack up your boots and tent and hike any part of the country, the dramatic landscape Dartmoor offers makes it a must-do for anyone visiting Plymouth.
 With quaint towns and villages to explore, archaeological sites to unearth, and wild animals to discover, Dartmoor National Park has enough to keep the whole family busy for days, if not weeks.

 No free city day out is complete without a visit to a church, and Plymouth has one of the most impressive in the country. was built between the 14th and 15th centuries, but the site it sits on has been used for religious purposes for over 1,000 years.
 It’s an historic landmark, and one that has to be part of your tour of Plymouth.

 There are so many free things to do in Plymouth that you’ll be soon be visiting for more.
-If you’re travelling by train, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re travelling by train, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.